Emergency Department Visits

 Opioid ED Visits in Los Angeles County

-Among opioid poisoning ED visits with specified opioid type, prescription (Rx) opioids (including natural/semi-synthetic, methadone, and synthetic opioids) were the most frequently reported, with increases every year from 2016 to 2022 driven by synthetic opioids such as fentanyl (Figures 2, 4).
-Heroin poisoning ED visits increased from 2005, peaked in 2018, then decreased every year from 2018-2022 (Figures 1, 3).
+Among opioid poisoning ED visits with specified opioid type, prescription (Rx) opioids (including natural/semi-synthetic, methadone, and synthetic opioids) were the most frequently reported, with increases every year from 2016 to 2023 before dropping 24% in 2024 driven by synthetic opioids such as fentanyl (Figures 2, 4).
+Heroin poisoning ED visits peaked in 2018, and then decreased every year (Figures 1, 3).

 ED visits by SPA and Opioid Type